I received a question the other day from Brandon asking:

 And thus, if you are consuming the wrong kinds, in the wrong ratios and amounts, then yes – fiber can be a waste of time and money.
 In fact, it can even be bad for your health due to the irritation it can cause your colon… in addition to causing gas, bloating, and indigestion.

-However, generally speaking – I suggest most people to add in more fiber into their diets.
+However, generally speaking – I suggest most people add more fiber into their diets.
 It’s very important.

-And because of this, I have another article that I’ve already done specifically about this topic — the CORRECT way to use fiber to lower your cholesterol and improve your health.
+And because of this, I have another article that I’ve already done specifically about this topic — the CORRECT way to use fiber for healthy cholesterol levels and improve your health.